 945 avenue Beaumont, suite 101

-A conventional toothbrush with soft bristles is ideal for cleaning during your treatment, but the proper brushing technique is important.
-You will soon see several images illustrating the recommended technique.
+A conventional toothbrush with soft bristles is ideal for cleaning during your treatment, but a proper brushing technique is important.
+See images below for those proper techniques.

 Place the toothbrush under the braces and brush with a circular motion several times.

-All surfaces of each tooth should be brushed.
-Effective brushing should last at least 2 minutes.
-It is also important to gently brush your tongue and the palate.
+The entire surface of each tooth needs to be brushed.
+To be effective, brushing needs to last for at least two minutes.
+It is also important that you gently brush your tongue and palate.

-One of the easiest ways to help clean the spaces between the teeth, the braces and metal wires is to use this small bristle brush called a « proxa-brush ».
-You should insert the brush up and down with the point facing away from the gums to avoid injuring the gums.
-This “up and down” and “down and up” movement should be done carefully so that the handle of the brush does not touch, to avoid pulling the metal wire out of the braces or even knocking one of the braces loose.
-All the items discussed in this document are sold in pharmacies.
+One of the easiest ways to help clean between your teeth, as well as the braces and metal wires, is to use a small bristle brush called a Proxabrush.
+You’ll need to brush up and down with it, with the point facing away from the gums, to avoid damaging the gums.
+This up-and-down movement should be done carefully so that the handle of the brush does not touch the metal wire or the braces and loosen them.
+All items discussed on this page document are available at the pharmacy.

-In some cases, a fluoride mouth rinse may also be prescribed and it must be used in addition to oral hygiene base whose technique has been previously described .
+In some cases, a fluoride mouth rinse may also be prescribed.
+It should be used in addition to the basic oral hygiene described above.